gmacario/my-agl-pipelines/replicate-build-automotivelinux-org.md

   - Strategy: Log Rotation
     - Days to keep builds: (empty)
     - Max # of builds to keep: 2

+* Advanced Project Options
+  - Restrict where this project can be run
+    - Label Expression: `yocto`

 * Build Triggers